-February 24, 2005 - Nine-year-old Jessica Lunsford is discovered to be missing from her bedroom in Homosassa, Florida.
+February 24, 2005 - 9-year-old Jessica Lunsford is discovered to be missing from her bedroom in Homosassa, Florida.

-March 19, 2005 - Her body is found near her home after neighbor John Evander Couey confesses to killing her.
+March 19, 2005 - Lunsford’s body is found near her home after neighbor John Evander Couey confesses to killing her.

 May 2, 2005 - Florida Gov. Jeb Bush signs the Jessica Lunsford Act which establishes a mandatory sentence of 25 years to life for people convicted of certain sex crimes against children 11 and younger, with lifetime tracking by GPS after their release.

 February 12, 2007 - Couey’s trial begins in Miami.

 March 7, 2007 - Couey is found guilty of kidnapping, raping and murdering Lunsford.